7-step auto enrolment checklist for employers

-As an employer, auto enrollment is one of your basic duties.
+As an employer, auto enrolment is one of your basic duties.
 You need to remember some key points:

 - As an employer, you must have a qualifying pension scheme in place.

-- You must automatically enroll ‘eligible workers’ into that scheme and make contributions on their behalf.
+- You must automatically enrol ‘eligible workers’ into that scheme and make contributions on their behalf.

-- Your employees can choose to opt out (but they must be enrollled in a qualifying scheme in the first place).
+- Your employees can choose to opt out (but they must be enrolled in a qualifying scheme in the first place).